-The shift from fascism to communism is especially striking, as of course is the gulf in just about every report between what the broadcasters claimed – irrespective of which regime was in control – and the facts as they can be discovered from other sources.
+The shift from fascist-cum-military dictatorship to communism is especially striking, as of course is the gulf in just about every report between what the broadcasters claimed – irrespective of which regime was in control – and the facts as they can be discovered from other sources.
 One can write history on the basis of the BBCM reports on Romania, but it would be a history that veered widely from an understanding of the same events from the perspective of post-communist, twenty-first century Europe.
-Before 23 August 1944, the reports describe the unleashing and the end of the war as a result of an international Jewish conspiracy to undermine the Romanian people.
+Before 23 August 1944, the monitoring reports describe the unleashing of the war as a result of an international Jewish conspiracy to undermine the Romanian people.
 After that date, they present ongoing events as the triumph of the Romanian working people against the fascist oppression unleashed by big business and foreign, especially German and Hungarian capital.
 In other words, for historians to use the BBCM reports in the Romanian context, a good dose of source criticism is necessary, and the broadcasts – in themselves fascinating – need to be placed alongside other documents, even if one’s interest is solely in the self-portrayal or propaganda of fascism or communism.
 The BBCM sources are transcripts of sources “from above”, i.e. official positions, which are often uniform and ideologically straitjacketed; they need to be supplemented by sources “from below”, i.e. testimonies of everyday life in Romania as well as by sources that come from outside observers.
 This article will examine the BBC Monitoring reports as they concern four representative moments: the wartime expropriation of Jews prior to their planned deportation; Romania’s changing of sides in the war as of 23 August 1944; the return of Jewish deportees after the war; and the communist governments’ changing attitudes towards Palestine/Israel and Jewish emigration.

 Persecution of the Jews